TOP

 Safety Services and Responsible Transportation

-Safety is the operating principle and core value of THSRC , and is also the responsibility and commitment to every passenger.
+Safety is the operating principle and core value of THSRC, and is also the responsibility and commitment to every passenger.
 We monitor operational safety through a sound management structure and continue to consolidate the culture of safety first.
-During the 15 years of operation, we have always maintained zero operation accident.
-In 2022, the THSRC has an average daily ridership of nearly 148,000 passengers, an average delay time of only about 0.243 minutes and a train punctuality rate has reached 99.47%.
+During the 17 years of operation, we have always maintained zero operation accident.
+In 2024, the THSRC has an average daily ridership of nearly 214,000 passengers, approximately 14,000 more passengers than last year, an average delay time of only about 0.20 minutes and a train punctuality rate has reached 99.50%.
 This is a clear demonstration that THSRC provides high-speed rail travel services that can be trusted by the public.

 • Dedicated Safety Management Framework